AmazingMonster/conceptrodon/README.md

 [The reason for the complexity is explained here.](./docs/introduction/hello_world.md#implementation)

-Overall, this library utilizes member templates to take arguments of different characteristics in steps, allowing metafunctions to be composed naively.
+Overall, this library utilizes member templates to take arguments with different template heads in steps, allowing metafunctions to be composed naively.

-For example, since every member template with the template-head `template<typename...>` is named `Page` and every member template with the template-head `template<template<typename...> class...>` is named `Rail`, every `Page` can be accepted a `Rail` syntax-wise.
+For example, since every member template with the template-head `template<typename...>` is named `Page` and every member template with the template-head `template<template<typename...> class...>` is named `Rail`, every `Page` can be accepted by every `Rail` syntax-wise.

 ```C++
 static_assert